 What is STUBE Niedersachsen?

-STUBE-Niedersachsen is a Student Program for students from Africa, Asia and Latin America.
-STUBE is a development-oriented education program and offers seminars, workshops and other activities related to development issues.
+STUBE Niedersachsen is the abbreviated name of the Supplementary Study Programme for Students from Africa, Asia, Latin America and Eastern Europe at Universities in Lower Saxony.
+STUBE is a development-oriented education programme and offers seminars, workshops and other activities related to global development issues.

-STUBE seminars and activities take place mainly during weekends.
-They supplement the professional university-studies with issues related to social, economic and cultural situations in the students home country.
+STUBE seminars and activities mainly take place at the weekend.
+They supplement the regular university courses with education on topics related to social, economic and cultural conditions in the students‘ home countries.

 STUBE Fachakademie Helgoland 18.-23.8.2019